-The Victorian Era is synonymous with scientific advancements and colonial expansion.
+The Victorian Era well known for its scientific advancements and colonial expansion.
 It is named after Queen Victoria, one of Britain’s most famous monarchs.
-She is the second longest reigning monarch, beaten only by Queen Elizabeth II, the current monarch.
-Part of the reason for the length of her reign was how young she was when she assumed the throne — only 18 years old.
+She is the second longest reigning monarch, beaten only by Queen Elizabeth II.

-This was the youngest age for a monarch to rule without a regent.
 Her uncle William IV had previously declared that he wanted to live to see her 18th birthday, if only to avoid a regency by her mother.
-He succeeded, though barely, dying a month after she turned 18.
+He succeeded, though barely, dying a month after she turned 18 – part of the reason she reigned for such a long time.

 A year later, on Thursday 28 June 1838, her coronation took place and she was formally invested as the Queen of England.